satshree/vision/README.md

 ## Usage
 Follow following steps to run Vision.
-1. Run 'pipenv shell && pipenv update' where Pipfile is located
+1. Run 'pipenv shell' and then 'pipenv update' where Pipfile is located
 2. Run 'python networkscanner.py' for CLI use.
 3. Run 'npm run start' or 'npm start' under directory /ui/ for GUI use.